hpo.

 hopeless.adjective

-having no hope; despairing; despondent; offering no hope; bleak; having no possibility of solution
+having no hope; despairing; despondent; offering no hope; bleak; seeing no possibility of a solution

 hopelessly.adverb